 Congratulations!
 You made it through the college application and into college.
 Once you start taking classes in your area of interest (which may not be until your second or third semester, depending on the school’s requirements), you will begin to have more conversations with the teaching staff.
 As they get to know you and your level of interest, you may hear about opportunities within the department for tutoring, research, or internships.
 Having your resume written, proofed, and ready will make it easier for you to follow up on these opportunities.

 As you participate in these opportunities, immediately update your resume.
 As time passes, you may forget key accomplishments or tasks that could be relevant when applying for the next position, internship, or even graduate school.
 So many opportunities are opening up for girls in STEM, don’t miss an application deadline because you have to create a resume.

 What are Some Ways Parents and Teachers Can Support and Encourage More Girls in STEM?

 7. Teach about important women and girls in STEM

 Many contemporary young girls and women in the sciences serve as role models.
 Women played an instrumental role in discovering what DNA looks like, what radioactivity is, and how we got the first Americans into space.
 NASA just landed another exploration vehicle on Mars and women are involved in the project.
 There are a lot of video interviews with contemporary women scientists, listen to their stories.
 You probably know a woman who is a biologist, chemist, or engineer; interview them and learn about their educational and career path.

 It’s cool to be one of the girls in STEM, get to know some of those who have gone before you and see where their studies and work took them…it’s fascinating!

-8. Allow and encourage girls to explore interests such as physics, chemistry, biology, etc.
+8. Allow and encourage girls to explore interests such as physics, computer science, coding, chemistry, biology, etc.